 - State of Exchange book launch at the University of Alberta on 31 March 2017, 14:30

-- In February and March 2017 I will be giving talks on my book, State of Exchange: Migrant NGOs and the Chinese Government at:
+- In February and March 2017 I gave talks on my book, State of Exchange: Migrant NGOs and the Chinese Government at:

 - Association for Asian Studies’ annual meeting in Toronto (16-19 March 2017).
 Discussant on “China’s New Reality: The Evolving Behavior of State Actors, Policymakers and the Citizenry in an Era of Economic Uncertainty,” Friday 17 March 2017.